mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 Or, Dogen Zenji says, “It must be deportment beyond one’s hearing and seeing.”
 If you see zazen *after* your zazen, that is an image of zazen, it is not real zazen.

-‘Deportment’ means the behavior which is called zazen.
-In Japanese we call it [igi](glossary#igi) (pronounced “ee-gee”, more or less).
-The ‘i’ of igi means “majestic and awe-inspiring”.
-Majestic, very majestic.
-‘Gi’ of igi means fitting into, or mention of, the truth.
+*Deportment* means the behavior which is called zazen.
+In Japanese we call it [*igi*](glossary#igi) (pronounced “ee-gee”, more or less).
+The *i* of *igi* means “majestic and awe-inspiring”.
+Majestic, very majestic. *Gi* of *igi* means fitting into, or mention of, the truth.
 That is form, your behavior.
 That is deportment.
-Here it says ‘deportment’, but originally we use ‘igi’.
-Usually we use ‘behavior’, but that behavior is ‘igi’ in [Buddhism](glossary#buddhism), because that behavior has a sense of majesty, and also a sense of the awe-inspiring.
-Fitting into the rhythm of the truth; that is your behavior.
+Here it says “deportment”, but originally we use *igi*.
+Usually we use *behavior*, but that behavior is *igi* in [Buddhism](glossary#buddhism), because that behavior has a sense of majesty, and also a sense of the awe-inspiring.
+Fitting into the rhythm of the truth, that is your behavior.

 ##### 50:30